-eBooks are books you access through the Web.
+eBooks are digital books, some of which you read on the Web, and some which are available for download to e-readers such as a Kindle.
 Most of these collections are subscribed to by CSULB, so you will need a CSULB ID to use them.
 Some are free to the public.

 You can search the Library Catalog, COAST, specifically for eBooks, or go to specific collections from this page.

 Library ebooks are purchased by the library (and not available freely to the general public).
 To provide CSULB students access to these titles, links to individual ebooks must be routed via the library's server.

 Note: Be aware than many e-book titles have a "1 simultaneous user" restriction.